Planning a Destination Wedding in Ireland: A Planner’s Perspective

 Timing, Seasons, and the Reality of Weather

-Ireland’s weather requires an honest approach.
-You can hope for amazing weather, but you have to design for rain - and understanding that it is part of what makes the landscape so remarkable.
+You can hope for exceptional weather, but you need to design for rain, and understand that it is part of what makes the landscape so remarkable.

 The light here, particularly after rain, is something that cannot be replicated.
 The depth of green, the atmosphere, the softness - these are part of the experience your guests remember.